michezio/PureDataTools/README.md

 # PureData

-A collection of tools, GUIs, FX and other stuff designed for PD Vanilla without external libraries.
+_WORK IN PROGRESS_ A collection of tools, GUIs, FX and other stuff designed for PD Vanilla without external libraries.

 ## Prerequisites